Supervisors lead people and manage processes.

 UGA Supervisors’ Academy

-In-person cohorts for the UGA Supervisors' Academy will return Spring 2021.
+In-person cohorts for the UGA Supervisors' Academy will return soon.

 Sharpen the tools you gained in Supervisory Fundamentals and take your team from good to great!
 The UGA Supervisors’ Academy is a cohort-based program that provides a professional network of other supervisors navigating similar situations whose advice is rooted in knowledge of UGA’s policies, guidelines, and procedures.